wp-plugins/facebook-page-promoter-lightbox/readme.txt

 **Q. How to obtain my Facebook FanPage ID?:**

 A. <a href=\"http://arevico.com/retrieving-the-facebook-fanpage-id/\">*http://arevico.com/retrieving-the-facebook-fanpage-id/*</a> has good instruction on how to get the fanpage id.
 An tool which uses the graph api to retrieve it automatically, is also included.
+Make sure it is a number.
+Also make sure that you're fanpage is published and viewable.

+**Q. Does this work with community or other types of facebook pages? **

+A. While it hasn't been tested as much as with fanpages, I've seen it work on community pages also.
+Make sure to try it out and ask for support if it doesn't work so we can debug the issue.

 **Q. It conflict with other social plugins? how can I fix it?:**